Anllela Sagra Shows Off Sweaty Underboob In Latest Instagram Workout Post

-Instagram model Anllela Sagra wowed her 11.6 million followers with her recent post.
-In a series of images, the celebrity showed off her sweaty underboob after an apparent workout on her balcony.
+Instagram model Anllela Sagra wowed her 11.6 million followers with a recent post.
+In a series of images, the celebrity showed off her sweaty underboob after an apparent workout.

-In the snaps, Anllela was standing on the fake green grass on her balcony which is also her workout area.
+In the snaps, Anllela was standing on the fake green grass on her balcony, which is also her workout space.
 Dappled sunlight could be seen through the large trees that sheltered the area.
 Workout equipment was strewn around the area as she posed.
 In one of the shots, her pet dogs were also present.

-The model chose a revealing bikini, white Nike sun visor, and white runners for her workout.
+The model chose a revealing mismatched bikini, white Nike sun visor, and white sneakers for her workout.
 The skimpy black bottoms sat high on her hips.
-The white bikini top only just covered her assets and ample underboob was on display in the three pictures.
+The white bikini top only just covered her assets, so ample underboob was on display in the three pictures.

-In the first shot, Anllela had one hand up above her head as she took the selfie with her other hand.
-With the pose, her tight abs were on display as well as what appeared to be a glistening sheen of sweat, indicating she had just completed a workout.
-Her two dogs stood nearby as she crossed one leg in front of the other for the pose.
-Her hair is pulled back and tucked out of the way under the visor.
+In the first shot, Anllela had one hand up above her head as she took the selfie with the other.
+In the pose, her tight abs were on display as well as what appeared to be a glistening sheen of sweat, indicating she had just completed a workout.
+Her two dogs stood nearby as she crossed one leg in front of the other.
+Her hair was pulled back and tucked under the visor.

-The second picture is slightly out of focus but also a close-up shot of her enviable abs.
-Her face is mostly hidden but her plump pink lips could be seen between the visor and her phone.
-This time she stood proudly as she jutted her pert derriere outwards.
+The second picture was slightly out of focus but also a close-up shot of her enviable abs.
+Her face was mostly hidden but her plump pink lips could be seen between the visor and her phone.
+This time, she stood proudly as she jutted her pert derriere out.

-The final image is also a close-up and, once again, out of focus slightly.
-She crossed her legs and one arm reached out to steady her self as she took the picture.
+The final image was also a close-up and, once again, slightly out of focus.
+She crossed her legs and one arm reached out to the side as she took the picture.

 As soon as Anllela posted the set, her followers were quick to respond.
-Within four hours, the images had gathered 140,000 likes, and more than a thousand comments.
+Within four hours, the images had garnered 140,000 likes and more than 1,000 comments.

 “Beautiful pictures.
 You look amazing and absolutely gorgeous,” one follower wrote in the comments section.